odk-x/website/_pages/community/index.md

 We value open communities and open source and our work is user-focused and deployment-centric.
 See our [Mission and Values](https://github.com/odk-x/governance/blob/master/MISSION-AND-VALUES.md) and [Code of Conduct](https://github.com/odk-x/governance/blob/master/CODE-OF-CONDUCT.md) for more.

-We follow a meritocratic governance model where a Technical Steering Committees oversees the technical direction of ODK-X software.
+We follow a meritocratic governance model where a Project Management Committee oversees the technical direction of ODK-X software.
 See [Governance](/community/governance) for more.

 No matter your background, talent, or skill, you can help make ODK-X better.
 Here are some ways you can get involved!